Rhymeus/geeky-hugo/exampleSite/content/about.md

   - "[GOV] Finance Ministry"

 ---
 Hello, I am Ahmad Ray Septa Firdaus a student majoring in **Information Systems** at **Singaperbangsa Karawang University**.
 I am highly interested in the field of **cybersecurity**, particularly in **penetration testing** and **bug hunting**.
-I possess the necessary knowledge and skills to identify security vulnerabilities in systems and assist organizations in strengthening their defenses against cyberattacks.
+I have the knowledge to pinpoint security flaws in systems and support organizations in strengthening their defenses against cyber threats.

 Furthermore, I have experience in conducting **penetration testing** and **bug hunting** for companies and government.
 I also achieved the Top 5 Winners of the Kemdikbud Bug Bounty 2022, which further strengthened my interest in the field of **cybersecurity**.
 The competition involved performing pentesting on government systems that were still operational.